Jennifer Hanson (album)

-Jennifer Hanson is the self-titled debut studio album by American country music artist Jennifer Hanson.
+Jennifer Hanson is the debut studio album by American country music artist Jennifer Hanson.
 Released in 2003 on Capitol Records Nashville, it produced three singles for Hanson on the Billboard Hot Country Songs charts: "Beautiful Goodbye" at #16, " This Far Gone" at #42, and "Half a Heart Tattoo" at #40.
 The album itself reached #20 on the Top Country Albums charts.

-"It Isn't Just Raining" was originally recorded by Pam Tillis on her 2002 album Thunder and Roses.
+"It Isn't Just Raining" was originally recorded by Pam Tillis on her 2001 album Thunder and Roses.